candrapwr/IdSiberCoder/README.md

 ### First Time Setup
 1. Open the IdSiberCoder sidebar (click the IdSiber icon in the Activity Bar)
 2. Click the **🔑 API Keys** button in the panel header
-3. Enter your API key for either DeepSeek or OpenAI
+3. Enter your API key for DeepSeek, OpenAI, or ZhiPu AI
 4. Start chatting with your AI assistant!

 ## 🎮 How to Use